Running in Puerto Vallarta and

 There are very few streets in Boca and the main road leading there is extremely busy, narrow and without sidewalks.
 However, there is a very rugged trail that leads from Boca to Colomitos Beach and beyond.
 It is very popular for dedicated hikers with lots of steep climbs and drops.
 I hiked the trail as far as Colomitos, which is about one mile; but for me, personally, I would not have enjoyed running it, especially by myself.

-If you are up for a very challenging run or an interesting hike, you can read more about it here: Running from Boca de Tomatlan to Quimixto Falls
+If you are up for a very challenging run or an interesting hike, check out this video from trail runner and filmmaker, Jeff Pelletier, running from Boca de Tomatlan to Quimixto Falls:

 On my fourth day in Boca de Tomatlan, I finally found an option for running that suited me, and it was a new one that I hadn't considered before.
 I discovered a soccer/football field that was not being used.
 It was less than 1/2 km around the perimeter so it meant doing numerous laps, but hey I was desperate and I needed to run!